Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Experiments

 \subsection{Performance Comparison}

-In this section, we compare our model with baseline models, evaluating the accuracy and safety of the models through fundamental metrics.
-For baseline methods with a provided test model, we directly use the provided baseline model.
-For baseline methods without a provided test model, we regenerate the model files through retraining and conduct tests.
-We use the optimal parameter settings described in their respective papers to obtain results for each baseline method.
-Table \ref{tab:comparison} details the comparison results.
+In this section, we compare our model with baseline models, assessing model accuracy and safety using key metrics.
+For baseline methods with a provided test model, we utilize the baseline model directly.
+For methods without a provided test model, we retrain the models and perform evaluations.
+We use the optimal parameter settings described in the respective papers to derive results from each baseline method.
+Table \ref{tab:comparison} presents the comparative results.

-Among the various baseline methods, LR and ECC use traditional recommendation methods and perform poorly in terms of accuracy.
-LEAP decomposes treatment recommendations into a sequential decision process, utilizing sequence relationships to improve effectiveness, but it does not surpass traditional methods.
-RETAIN also introduces a sequence model but results in an excessively high DDI rate.
+To provide a clearer comparison between the baselines and our model, we integrate all evaluation metrics into a single chart.
+Jaccard, F1, and PRAUC assess model accuracy, while DDI and Avg.\#Med evaluate safety.
+We normalize the metrics to the 30\%-90\% range and present them in Figure~\ref{fig:comparison}.
+Notably, the chart does not include the models' efficiency metrics.

-For a more intuitive comparison between the baselines and our model, we integrate all evaluation metrics into a single chart.
-Jaccard, F1, and PRAUC are used to measure model accuracy, while DDI and Avg.\#Med are used to measure safety.
-We normalize the metrics to the 30\%-90\% range and display them in Figure \ref{fig:comparison}.
-It is important to note that the chart does not include the efficiency metrics of the models.
+We also evaluate the operational efficiency of the models, including the number of convergence epochs, training time per epoch, total training time, and inference time, as outlined in Table \ref{tab:time}.

-Additionally, we compare the operational efficiency of different models, including the training time per epoch, total training time, and inference time for each model, as shown in Table \ref{tab:time}.
+Among the various baseline methods, LR and ECC, which employ traditional recommendation techniques, demonstrate low accuracy.
+LEAP decomposes treatment recommendations into a sequential decision process, leveraging sequential relationships to enhance effectiveness, but it does not surpass traditional methods.
+RETAIN also introduces a sequence model but leads to an excessively high DDI rate.